So you've soaked up our beginner's guide to whisky. You know how it's made and how to drink it - now it's down to your choice of which one to sip.

 Meanwhile, the 10-year-old flagship whisky of the Glenmorangie distillery is a benchmark for the creamy, approachable single malts and is usually championed as the perfect entry whisky for first-time drinkers.
 Send this link to ya whisky-sceptic mate and get them on board.

 If you've got highs, you've gotta have the lows, honey.
-While the Highlands is known for cranking out some killer single malts, producers in the Lowlands exceed in their ability to produce grain and blended whiskies, with the latter using a high proportion of Lowland malt with a less intense flavour, ensuring it won't dominate the other constituent whiskies chilling in the blend.
+While the Highlands are known for cranking out some killer single malts, producers in the Lowlands exceed in their ability to produce grain and blended whiskies, with the latter using a high proportion of Lowland malt with a less intense flavour, ensuring it won't dominate the other constituent whiskies chilling in the blend.

 Lowland malts tend to have a lighter, grassier profile, and their single malts are traditionally triple distilled - you'll find this technique still underway at the Auchentoshan distillery just outside Glasgow, whose new make spirit is the highest-alcohol distillate produced by any single malt distillery in Scotland, with every damn drop triple distilled.
 How very Lowlands of them.